lancekrogers/ens-proposal-emailer/README.md

 ## Configuration

 Copy exp.config.yaml to config.yaml and fill in the below empty string fields.
-If you are using gmail for your smtp account you will need to enable the gmail api and create an app password
+If you are using gmail for your smtp account you will need to enable the gmail api and create an app password.
+DestinationAddress is the email address where you want to receive the notifications.

 ```yaml
 TallyApi: